 In Pennsylvania, a landlord’s obligation for providing a habitable living space is primarily governed by case law, Pugh v.
-Homes.
+Holmes.
 This legal requirement, commonly known as the “implied warranty of habitability”, also outlines the rights of tenants when repairs are not made in a timely manner.

 Quick Facts | Answer |